 The layout File The layout file is located in the directory /etc/dcache/layouts.
 It contains lists of the domains and the services that are to be run within these domains.

-dcache/defaults.
+The properties Files The properties files are located in the directory /usr/share/dcache/ defaults.
 They contain the default settings of the dCache.

-Chimera The Chimera namespace is a core component of dCache.
+Chimera namespace is a core component of dCache.
 It maps each stored file to a unique identification number and allows storing of metadata against either files or directories.